cardano-foundation/developer-portal/docs/native-tokens/minting.md

 In this section, we will be minting native assets - **not NFTs**.

-It is strongly advised to work through this section and get a better understanding of how transactions and minting works.
+It is strongly advised to work through this section to understand how transactions and minting works.
 Minting NFTs will follow the same process, with only a few tweaks.
 If you want to jump to NFTs, please visit [Minting NFTs](minting-nfts.md).

 ## Prerequisites

 1. A running and Cardano node - accessible through the `cardano-cli` command.
 This guide is written with `cardano-cli` v 1.26.1.
 Some commands may be subject to change.
-2. You have some knowledge in Linux as to navigation between directories, creating and editing files as well as setting and inspecting variables via Linux shell.
+2. You have some knowledge in Linux as to navigation between directories, creating and editing files, and setting and inspecting variables via Linux shell.

 ## Overview